helsingborg-stad-arkiv/archive/README.md

 - Only pages in the sitemap are archived.
 - Dynamic content (search results, forms, etc.) is not captured.
 - Sites requiring authentication or JavaScript rendering are not supported.

 ---

-## 📄 Example Output

-After archiving `https://example.com` on 2023-08-15, the repository structure will look like:

-archive/
-└── example.com/
-    └── 2023-08-15/
-        ├── index.html
-        ├── about/
-        │   └── index.html
-        ├── images/
-        ├── css/
-        └── js/

----

-## 🧹 Cleanup

-Once verified, you can remove the workflow file if you want to lock the repository as a permanent static archive.

----